 Talent slowly pours 50 mL of concentrated HNO3 into the aqua regia beaker.

 Authors: What size beaker do you usually use?
+300 mL

 Authors: How do you mix together the HCl and HNO3?
+Directly add HNO3 from a bottle into the beaker with HCl.

 Heat the aqua regia solution on the hotplate until the solution is orange-red and bubbling.
 [1-MED] Then, boil one GaN template piece in the solution for 10 minutes.
 [2-MED-Over shoulder]